huggingface/blog/llama2.md

 You can learn more on how to [Deploy LLMs with Hugging Face Inference Endpoints in our blog](https://huggingface.co/blog/inference-endpoints-llm).
 The [blog](https://huggingface.co/blog/inference-endpoints-llm) includes information about supported hyperparameters and how to stream your response using Python and Javascript.

-### Using Hugging Face Spaces (stretch)

 ## Fine-tuning with PEFT

 Training LLMs can be technically and computationally challenging.
 In this section, we look at the tools available in the Hugging Face ecosystem to efficiently train Llama 2 on simple hardware and show how to fine-tune the 7B version of Llama 2 on a single NVIDIA T4 (16GB - Google Colab).
 You can learn more about it in the [Making LLMs even more accessible blog](https://huggingface.co/blog/4bit-transformers-bitsandbytes).

 We created a [script](https://gist.github.com/younesbelkada/9f7f75c94bdc1981c8ca5cc937d4a4da) to instruction-tune Llama 2 using QLoRA and the `SFTTrainer` from `trl`.
-The full script can be found [here](https://gist.github.com/younesbelkada/9f7f75c94bdc1981c8ca5cc937d4a4da).

 An example command for fine-tuning Llama 2 7B on the `timdettmers/openassistant-guanaco` can be found below.
 The script can merge the LoRA weights into the model weights and save them as `safetensor` weights by providing the `merge_and_push` argument.
 This allows us to deploy our fine-tuned model after training using text-generation-inference and inference endpoints.